Labrys-Group/new-create-t3-labrys/.github/pull_request_template.md

 * Provide the paths at which the UI have changed and instructions on how to navigate to the areas affected by the PR
 * Explain how it was before and how these changes affect the UI/system, what should people notice after the changes have been introduced

+## Key decisions

+* Important decisions with ramifications on future work
+* Tradeoffs
+* Heads up for new reusable components